Mahdibenamor/Injectable_mvvm/README.md

 }
 ```

-Now simply annotate your class with `@injectable` and tell fmvvm to use that static initializer method as a factory method using the `@factoryMethod` annotation
+Now simply annotate your class with `@injectable` and tell flutter_mvvm to use that static initializer method as a factory method using the `@factoryMethod` annotation

 ```dart
 @injectable // or lazy/singleton